Code-Institute-Submissions/SteveMiller7-Bad_Dog_Portfolio_1_JanResub/README.md

 ## Functionality Testing
 Website functionality testing was done using Google Chrome Developer Tools.

 This allowed me to regularty test the responsiveness and also idenity any problems with the format of the site.

+During the design process the site was shown to my fellow students on slack for feedback in style, function and navigation.
+One seggestion that was made was to incorporate a back to top button for quick access to the nav bar.
+I added it and styled to suit.

+When creating my enquiry form I tested it to make sure that the input fields contained the relevant information and displayed a warning message if not.

+On the home page I used an alternative image for phone screens and moved the logo position as the image used for bigger screens didnt work at that size.

 ## Compaitibility testing